-Respondent Feedback Response Chalk rivers need flow but have suffered acutely from the abstraction of groundwater (see p24 of the CaBA chalk stream restoration strategy), especially following the growth of groundwater abstraction from the chalk in the post-war years.
+Respondent Feedback Response Respondent Chalk rivers need flow but have suffered acutely from the abstraction of groundwater (see p24 of the CaBA chalk stream restoration strategy), especially following the growth of groundwater abstraction from the chalk in the post-war years.
 The Water Act of 1945 attempted to control burgeoning, ad hoc expansion of abstraction and included clauses relating to environmental flow protection, based on flow gauging and hands-off flows.
 But using gauged-flows to manage the impact of groundwater abstraction is ineffective at protecting natural flows in chalk-streams, where the flow cycle is annual and where groundwater abstraction at all times, including at times of year when flows are high, has a significant impact on flows throughout the year and when flows are low.
 As is pointed out on p25 of the CaBA chalk stream restoration strategy, the wording of the Act did not allow for this distinction and yet environmental flow protection has been based on the same ideas ever since.
 For example the idea of abstracting more water at high flows and less at low flows simply doesn't protect flows in groundwater dominated streams.
 Whilst winterbournes need protecting in an entirely different way, as they naturally don't flow some of the time.
 Excessive abstraction turns ephemeral reaches into grassy diches but current flow assessments do not protect these valuable parts of the stream.
 It is very important to take this point on board and duly revise our methods for assessing flows and mitigating the impact of abstraction in chalk-streams, so that when we do make abstraction reductions they actually deliver the improvements we are looking for.
 Sustainability reductions made in the chalk streams to date have, it is often stated by regulators and the industry, yielded disappointing results.
-But if so, this is arguably down to this failure to properly consider Response recover before assessments are made have not been made on a catchment, or even regional spatial scale, so that continuing heavy abstraction in other parts of the aquifer minimises the impact of the reduction or at the least makes discerning results very difficult.
-In addition, when each megalitre of licensed groundwater would have a replacement capital cost of about £2-3 million and the primary statutory duty on water companies is to provide a secure public watersupply, it is not quite in the water company's interests to make these reductions in such a way as to prove their efficacy.
-A sustainability reduction made in 1993 at Friar's Wash on the River Ver, on the other hand, was: a significant reduction in absolute terms; a significant net reduction to the g'water abstraction in the whole catchment; and there are long sets of empirical data from the pre-abstraction period, during abstraction and following the abstraction reduction.
-These show that flow recovery over the full year is 12.1MI/d: most of the abstraction reduction of 14.4MI/d.
-In other words, when the scale of the reduction is a considerable proportion of the abstraction and when it is a genuine net reduction across the whole catchment, approximately 80% of the abstraction reduction reduction reductions manifest as increased surface flows. hair of CaBA chalk reams restoration roup In the interests of protecting the environment from the impact of abstraction we need greater transparency of information and we must triangulate decision-making between the industry, regulators and stakeholder interest groups.
+But if so, this is arguably down to this failure to properly consider the way groundwater abstraction reductions to recompanies.
+Thus, sustainability reductions have often been: to small a proportion of the overall groundwater abstraction in a Response Chair of CaBA chalk streams restoration group reductions manifest as increased surface flows.
+In the interests of protecting the environment from the impact of abstraction we need greater transparency of information and we must triangulate decision-making between the industry, regulators and stakeholder interest groups.
 This hasn't really happened thus far and although this national We value working collaboratively with a number of third parties and stakeholders.